Search for Treasure Island

 Search for Treasure Island is an Australian TV series that aired in 1998 and 2000.
 It revolves around a group of people finding the mysterious Treasure Island.
 The protagonists encounter many cultures, factions and obstacles on the island as they try to find their parents and escape the ominous Maelstrom.

+The production was handled by Grundy Television Pty Ltd, with direction by Howard Rubie and others.